 Professional investors are showing a particular affinity for active strategies in 2018.
 A survey conducted by Natixis Investment Managers’ Center for Investor Insight of 500 institutional investors around the world who manage more than $19 trillion of assets revealed that more than three quarters of professional investors believe the current market environment is favorable for active management.3 The survey also captured the rationale behind their increased allocations to actively managed investments since 2015 to just over two thirds of their overall portfolios in a time where money poured into passive indexed strategies: 74% of Institutional Investors believe that active management is better suited to provide exposure to non-correlated asset classes, which are in favor when concerns about equity downturns are present.
 69% believe that active managers are better at delivering risk-adjusted returns – the ultimate goal for many investors.

 Institutions are not the only investors who see the merit in active strategies in the latter stages of the business cycle.
-Independent financial advisors, who have typically utilized passive strategies for their lower expense ratios compared to active, have shown a propensity to move away from passive equity strategies which can be vulnerable to volatile markets and investor anxiety over a potential downturn.
-One place in a portfolio that advisors expect to relocate some of their passive equity exposure this year is alternative investments.
-A survey conducted by BNY Mellon’s Pershing Advisor Solutions of financial advisors revealed that 77% of advisors believe alternative investments is the investment area likely to experience the largest increases in portfolio allocation in 2018.4
+Independent financial professionals, who have typically utilized passive strategies for their lower expense ratios compared to active, have shown a propensity to move away from passive equity strategies which can be vulnerable to volatile markets and investor anxiety over a potential downturn.
+One place in a portfolio that financial professionals expect to relocate some of their passive equity exposure this year is alternative investments.
+A survey conducted by BNY Mellon’s Pershing Advisor Solutions of financial professionals revealed that 77% of professionals believe alternative investments is the investment area likely to experience the largest increases in portfolio allocation in 2018.4

-A similar survey conducted by PPB Capital Partners echoed the sentiment, 93% of advisors surveyed said they would maintain or increase their allocation to alternative investments in 2018 with 73% of advisors responding that they will increase alternative investment exposure in client portfolios by up to 25%.5
+A similar survey conducted by PPB Capital Partners echoed the sentiment, 93% of financial professionals surveyed said they would maintain or increase their allocation to alternative investments in 2018 with 73% of financial professionals responding that they will increase alternative investment exposure in client portfolios by up to 25%.5

 Markets will always be moving targets, going through constant changes over time.
 The stages are inevitable: first recovery, and then expansion—when that fails, leverage, default, downturn, write-offs, and recession at last.
 Although the market always trends upwards over the long term, active managers may be better positioned to navigate through volatility shocks and potentially take advantage of opportunities that arise from them.
 Equity markets are still showing modest growth with no signs of an immediate downturn but the best time to dig a well is before you are thirsty.
 As we go through the latter stages of the current business cycle, it may be time to stop being so passive when it comes to making asset allocation plans.